Alexander Jun, PhD., Executive Director

 MDiv, Worship, Theology, and the Arts, Fuller Theological Seminary

 Nate Risdon is a Research Assistant and PhD student in the Higher Education Department at Azusa Pacific University.
-He currently serves as the Program Director for the Brehm Center at Fuller Theological Seminary and serves on Fuller’s Diversity Council.
-As part of the Diversity Council, Mr. Risdon serves as an anti-racist ally with the hope of raising awareness of systemic racism in campus policies and procedures.
+He currently serves as a consultant for non-profits on organizational culture and climate with a particular focus on diversity and inclusion.
+Nate has presented at numerous national conference including ASHE, SXSW, Race & Pedagogy, and the CCCU diversity conference.
+Prior to this, he was the Operations and Program Director for the Brehm Center at Fuller Theological Seminary and served on Fuller’s Diversity Council.
 He has worked in education for nearly 15 years.
-In his research, Mr. Risdon hopes to explore the relationship between White privilege, racism, religious, as well as denominational traditions in White students.
+In his research, Nate is exploring the relationship between Whiteness, privilege, and anti-racist allyship in higher education.

 Redgina Hill, Research Associate